-Mitigation: All mitigation measures related to this issue that were identified in EIR531 remain in

-Monitoring: Monitoring for all mitigation measures remains as identified in EIR531.
+- Mitigation: All mitigation measures related to this issue that were identified in EIR531 remain in effect. - Monitoring: Monitoring for all mitigation measures remains as identified in EIR531.

-9. Archaeological Resources \square a) Alter or destroy an archaeological site? Ш b) Cause a substantial adverse change in the significance of an archaeological resource, pursuant to California Code of Regulations, Section 15064.5? \boxtimes c) Disturb any human remains, including those interred \boxtimes outside of formal cemeteries?
+9. Archaeological Resources \square Alter or destroy an archaeological site? b) Cause a substantial adverse change in the significance of an archaeological resource, pursuant to \boxtimes California Code of Regulations, Section 15064.5? c) Disturb any human remains, including those interred \square outside of formal cemeteries?

-Sources: EIR531 Findings of Fact:
+Sources: EIR531